greg-raven/Uncommon-Sense/_posts/2009-08-17-war-of-the-poor-against-the-rich.md

 ---
-title: 'War of the poor against the rich'
+title: "War of the poor against the rich"
 layout: post
 categories:
 - Constitution